apigee/api-platform-samples/learn-edge/extract-json-payload-2/README.md

-# Extract data from response based on a query string
+# Query for data in a JSON response payload

 This Learn Edge example demonstrates a technique to find and extract values from a JSON payload based on a query string.
 In this case, we pass the query string as a request parameter, and we use some clever coding in the Extract Variables policy to extract the data we queried for.